threefoldfoundation/info_threefold_pub/wiki/concepts/threefold/threefold_tech.md

 The company is 80% engineering centric today.

 > TFTech has no links to tokens, at this point (March 2021) does not own any of them either.
-All Token & TFGrid activities are coordinate from TFF.
+All Token & TFGrid activities are coordinate from ThreeFold Dubai.

 ## shareholders end 2020